The child must be no older than 7 years; otherwise he/she must attend the RCIA program and be baptized according to the program.

 If they are couple, must be married by the Roman Catholic Church (Cannon Law 847) and they should provide a copy of the marriage certificate.

 Both parents and both godparents must attend a preparation class, no exemptions, unless they have already attended a class within 1 year from the schedule date of baptism and present an attendance certificate.

-Our Pre-bautismal classes are held once a month, as listed below.
+Our Pre-bautismal classes are held once a month.
 If you are coming from another parish, or are baptizing at another parish you are welcome to attend our classes.
-At the end of the class you will also be given a certificate of completion.
+For dates and times call the main office.

 What is a Baptism?

 Baptism is not a small thing.
 Using such potent symbols as water, oil, and fire, Baptism is a powerful sacrament that washes away original sin and its effects.
 It gives us a new identity, connects us to a new community of believers, initiates us into a new way of living, and provides a clear mission in life.
 Baptism has meaning on many levels.

 Within weeks of Jesus’ Resurrection, the apostles were preaching the Gospel to people by the thousands, baptizing them in Jesus’ name.
 Since then, Baptism has been the ordinary means of becoming a member of the Church.
 Think of the long line of people before you—parents, grandparents, and spiritual ancestors—who were welcomed into the Church at Baptism.

 Baptism is a sacrament of initiation, cleansing, strengthening, and welcoming.
 Baptism welcomes us into the community of Christian believers.
 It offers us a new life in which we become the adopted children of God, followers of Christ, and temples in which the Holy Spirit dwells.
 Baptism leaves a permanent spiritual mark on our soul that makes us holy and opens us to salvation and eternal life with God.